Sites 52 and 53

 These four sites are situated on the northwest side of Carrowmore, and complete the large oval chain of circles, Site 55 bringing us back again to Circle 1.
-Site 52 is a fine example of a split boulder dolmen supported by five uprights.
-Petrie reports that this site had a fine big circle, removed not long before 1837.
-The dolmen is surrounded by a cairn composed of stones cleared from the field.
+Site 52 is a fine example of a split boulder dolmen supported by five uprights. petrie reports that this site had a fine big circle, removed not long before 1837.
+The dolmen is surrounded by a small cairn composed of stones cleared from the field.

 Site 53 was buried under a field wall for many years, until it was liberated by excavation around 1998.
 The site is partially destroyed by a quarry on the west side.
 A fairly long passage points in to Listoghil.